Japan Travel for First Timers

 Getting to Tokyo from Narita Airport (NRT)

 Narita is the airport further away from the city center.
 Getting to Tokyo can be tricky for newcomers, but there are a few options: the train, a taxi, or a bus.
 The taxi is the fastest and most convenient; you can easily find them outside the airport in designated taxi areas.
-Multiple signs are pointing towards or indicating the area for your ease.
-However, it will be the most expensive as it is still around a 90-minute ride, so keep that in mind.
+There are plenty of signs to guide you, but keep in mind it’s about a 90-minute ride and the most expensive option.

 The other choice is the train.
-It is important to note that the train system in Tokyo is state-of-the-art, where multiple options can accommodate your needs.
+It is important to note that the train system in Tokyo is state-of-the-art, and there are multiple options to accommodate your needs.
 For the fastest trains, there is the Narita Express, operated by JR (Japan Railways), and the Keisei Skyliner, operated by Keisei.
-They are generally about the same in travel time, where it takes around 1 hour to get to Tokyo Station.
+They are generally about the same regarding travel time, as it takes around one hour to get to Tokyo Station.
 Still, given that the Skyliner is dedicated to airport transfers, there is no hassle or confusion with other passengers going on their daily commutes.

 On the other hand, as JR handles the Narita Express, some of the trains continue their journey from Tokyo Station to others, like Shinjuku, Shibuya, and Ikebukuro Station, without having to do any transfers.
 Both have reserved seating, so tickets must be bought, and you will have a guaranteed seat with free Wi-Fi and charging ports.
 They are similar in price, but you can usually find the Skyliner slightly cheaper, around ¥2500, while the Narita Express can go for about ¥3000.